American Indian Education

 Jon Reyhner and Denny S. Hurtado

 The No Child Left Behind (NCLB) Act of 2001 and its Reading First provisions were an attempt to close the academic achievement gap between mainstream Americans and American Indian/Alaska Native and other ethnic minority groups who have a history of below average academic achievement.
-This article gives evidence that despite its laudable goals, there are serious flaws in NCLB's approach because it overlooks the role of poverty, motivation, and cultural differences that are major contributors to the achievement gap and because its Reading First provisions have strayed from the "balanced approach" recommended in the National Reading Panel"s report, leading to an overemphasis on phonics approaches to reading instruction.
+This article gives evidence that despite its laudable goals, there are serious flaws NCLB because it overlooks the role of poverty, motivation, and cultural differences that are major contributors to the achievement gap and because its Reading First provisions have strayed from the "balanced approach" recommended in the National Reading Panel's report, leading to an overemphasis on phonics approaches to reading instruction.
 This article is part of a 2008 special issue of the Journal of American Indian Education on NCLB.

 Cover of November